Z_2 indices and factorization properties of odd symmetric Fredholm operators: Odd symmetric Noether-Gohberg-Krein theorem

+The object of this section is to given an example of a index theorem connecting the $\ZM_2$-index of an odd symmetric Fredholm operator to a topological $\ZM_2$-invariant, simply by implementing an adequate symmetry in the classical Noether-Gohberg-Krein theorem.
 Let $\Hh$ be a separable complex Hilbert space with a real unitary $I$ satisfying $I^2=-\one$.
 The set of unitary operators on $\Hh$ having essential spectrum $\{1\}$ is denoted by $\UM_\ess(\Hh)$.
 Further let $\SM^1=\{z\in\CM\,|\,|z|=1\}$ denote the unit circle.
 Focus will be on continuous function $f\in C(\SM^1,\UM_\ess(\Hh))$ for which the eigenvalues are continuous functions of $z\in\SM^1$ by standard perturbation theory.
 Each such function $f\in C(\SM^1,\UM_\ess(\Hh))$ has a well-defined integer winding number which can be calculated as the spectral flow of the eigenvalues of $t\in[0,2\pi)\mapsto f(e^{\imath t})$ through $-1$ (or any phase $e^{\imath\varphi}$ other than $1$), counting passages in the positive sense as $+1$, and in the negative sense as $-1$.
 It is well-known ({\it e.g.} \cite{Phi}) that the winding number labels the connected components of $C(\SM^1,\UM_\ess(\Hh))$ and establishes an isomorphism between the fundamental group of $\UM_\ess(\Hh)$ and $\ZM$.
-Furthermore, the Gohberg-Krein theorem \cite{GK,BS} states that the winding number is connected to the Fredholm index of the Toeplitz operator associated to $f$.
+Furthermore, the Noether-Gohberg-Krein theorem \cite{Noe,GK,BS} states that the winding number is connected to the Fredholm index of the Toeplitz operator associated to $f$.
 The construction of the Toeplitz operator is recalled below.
 A precursor of this theorem was proved by F. Noether in the first paper exhibiting a non-trivial index \cite{Noe}.
 Before going on, let us point out that instead of $\UM_\ess(\Hh)$ as defined above, one can also work with the set of invertibles on $\Hh$ for which there is path from $0$ to $\infty$ in the complement of the essential spectrum (defined as the complement of the discrete spectrum).
 Indeed, using Riesz projections these cases reduce to the above and the spectral flow is calculated by counting the passages by the above path.
 Let us point out that also this set of invertibles is compactly stable as can be shown using analytic Fredholm theory.

 Now an odd symmetry will be imposed on the function $f$, namely